How to import videos from Canon Rebel T5i/EOS 700D to Final Cut Pro 7/X

 To get things done faster, you can pick up the professional assistant of Canon DSLR cameras entitled Brorsoft Video Converter for Mac, which lets you transcode Canon Rebel T5i video to Apple ProRes 422 with fastest speed and least quality loss.
 This Camera video converter software is good at converting video recordings shot by cameras to FCP and FCP X friendly format for editing, such as Apple ProRes 422 Proxy, Apple ProRes 422 LT, Apple ProRes 422, Apple ProRes 422 HQ and Apple ProRes 4444.
 Below guide shows you how to convert EOS Rebel T5i footage from MOV to ProRes codec for Final Cut Pro.

-First of all, free download the Canon DSLR Video Converter:
+First of all, download the Canon DSLR Video Converter:

 (Note: Click here for OS X 10.5)